sambrightman/sphinxcontrib-emacs/doc/guide/autodoc.rst

 interpreter is limited in what it supports:

 - Static top-level definitions like `defun`, `defvar`, `defcustom` and friends.
-- Top-level `put` forms with static arguments, that is, quoted symbols and literal primitives
+- Top-level `put` and related forms (e.g. `make-variable-buffer-local`) with static arguments, that is, quoted symbols and literal primitives
 - Body forms of `eval-and-compile`, `progn`, and related forms

 Notably, it does **not** expand macros, inspect the body forms of definitions or